davidrbourke/DVA-C02/ELB & ASG.md

 Allow traffic between load balancer and clients to be encrypted.

 - SSL Secure Sockets Layer, used to encrypt connections.
-- TLC Transport Layer Security, is a newer version of SSL.
+- TLS Transport Layer Security, is a newer version of SSL.
 - Public certificates are issued by Certificate Authorities (CA).
 - Using the certificate the traffic between the client and load balancer can be encrypted.
 - Certificates have an expirition date and must be renewed.